 What producers are eligible to receive assistance through this program?

-Under the Federal Crop Insurance Act, Congress authorized Agricultural Market Assistance funds to provide financial assistance for conservation and financial risk mitigation to producers in the following states: Connecticut, Delaware, Hawaii, Maine, Maryland, Massachusetts, Nevada, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Utah, Vermont, West Virginia and Wyoming.
+Under the Federal Crop Insurance Act, Congress authorized Agricultural Management Assistance funds to provide financial assistance for conservation and financial risk mitigation to producers in the following states: Connecticut, Delaware, Hawaii, Maine, Maryland, Massachusetts, Nevada, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Utah, Vermont, West Virginia and Wyoming.

 This opportunity is limited to produce growers.
 It cannot be used by owners of storage/transportation facilities, cross dock facilities, wholesale distribution centers, or commercial packing/repacking operations.
 However, producer-owned ventures such as producer cooperatives and food hubs, where the producers are the owners of the entity, are exceptions and will be eligible to receive this assistance.

 This funding opportunity is designed to provide assistance to producers who plan to use a Harmonized GAP audit as part of their marketing plan to diversify marketing options and reduce their financial risk.
 If you are seeking a Harmonized GAP or Harmonized GAP Plus+ audit as part of your marketing or market access plan, then this program is for you!
 AMS will not require a written marketing plan but will ask whether this audit is part of your marketing plan.